Do I need A Lawyer?

 Can I file my small claims case in Scurry County?

-A plaintiff cannot demand more than $10,000 in their action.
-(Texas Government Code 28.093).
+You cannot demand or ask for more than $10,000 in a small claims court case.
+(Government Code 28.093).
 Additionally, a small claims court plaintiff can only ask the court for monetary relief.
-You are unable to seek injunctive or equitable relief.
-Say your landscaper breaks a sprinkler head.
-You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
+The court has no authority to issue an injunctive or equitable award.
+For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
 This would be called injunctive relief.

 Scurry County Court Locations